rom-rb/rom-rb.org/source/learn/getting-started/auth-with-rom.html.md

 end
 ```
 In first block we define that we want to use password strategy for authentication.
-In the next few lines we are identifying how we want to serialize and deserialize user from and to session.
+Following are the lines we are identifying how we want to serialize and deserialize user from and to session.
-In the last part we define what the autentication for the user will look like and call appropriate warden methods.
+At last part we define what the autentication for the user will look like and call appropriate warden methods.

 Let's add a controller for handling sessions with a new session form, create session action and destory session action.
+We use wardens `authenticate` method to get required parameters and authenticate user.
+If warden returns a user object
+that means we authenticated successfully and can proceed to logging in.
+In a case where there is no user matching credentials,
+we redirect user with an error message from warden.
 ```ruby
 class UserSessionsController < ApplicationController def new